cljdoc/cljdoc/doc/running-cljdoc-locally.md

     (integrant.repl/set-prep! #(system-config (cfg/config)))
     (integrant.repl/go)
     ```

-    > This will start the cljdoc server process, requiring you to open another shell for the following steps.

 1. Clone `muuntaja` to a direcory of your liking and install it into your local Maven repo: